 Receiving your Gold Card after entry

-- Please go to the “Download” area on the application platform to print out the “Republic of China Employment Gold Card Overseas Approval Certificate.”
+- Please go to the “Download” section of the application platform to print out the “Republic of China Employment Gold Card Overseas Approval Certificate.”
 You can enter Taiwan with this certificate.
-Within 30 days of the day after you enter Taiwan, you must bring this certificate and the original passport to the previously designated National Immigration Agency Service Center to pick up the Gold Card.
+Within 30 days, beginning from the day after you enter Taiwan, you must go to the “Download” area on the online application platform and print out the “Payment Electronic Receipt” and bring it along with your passport or Alien Resident Certificate (ARC) to the previously designated National Immigration Agency Service Center to pick up your Gold Card.

 Submitting Additional Documents & Rejection

-The review process after you complete the online payment officially begins.
+The review process officially begins after the online payment is completed.
 As the Taiwan Employment Gold Card is a combination of four different certificates, authorities from different departments will review your application.
-The National Immigration Agency conducts the first step of the review process then passes it to the Ministry of Labor.
-Here they will consult with your relevant Ministry and check your qualifications.
-The final stop is the Bureau of Consular Affairs for the last visa review.
+The National Immigration Agency (NIA) conducts the first step of the review process then passes it to the Ministry of Labor (MOL) where they will consult with your relevant Ministry and check your qualifications.
+For overseas applicants, the MOL will pass your application to your designated overseas mission review and the final review will be processed by the NIA.
+For domestic applicants, your application will be sent to NIA for the last identity review.
+If you submit incomplete or inaccurate information, or the authorities require more information on your qualifications, you will need to submit additional documents for review.
+If the relevant authority believes that you are not qualified for the Gold Card, they have the authority to reject your application instead of returning it.

 If you submit incomplete or inaccurate information, or the authorities require more information about your qualifications, you will need to submit additional documents for review.
 Failing to do so can result in your application being rejected.